Durango Bill’s

 Victoria River, Northern Territory, Australia

-The Victoria River cuts through a low plateau in the Northern Territory.
+The Victoria River cuts through a low plateau in

 The picture above looks to the north where the Victoria River follows a relatively narrow passageway into and through a low plateau in the northern part of the Northern Territory.
 The passageway is nowhere nears as spectacular as other canyons that we have looked at, and the view has used a vertical exaggeration factor of 3 to emphasize the relief.
 The river elevation as it enters the passageway is slightly under 200 feet above sea level while the top of the very flat plateau is constant between 750 and 800 feet.